 This is a less formal version of the Friday evening service.
 The rabbi is accompanied by a group of musicians.
 “Shira” means singing and the emphasis is on a vibrant, participatory service with lots of singing and modern music.
 There is no sermon.

-Run by Avivit Katzil, our Shabbat morning services are informal and fun, with English and Hebrew songs, accompanied by guitar and ukulele, and percussion instruments for children to join in.
+Our Shabbat morning services are informal and fun, with English and Hebrew songs, accompanied by guitar and ukulele, and percussion instruments for children to join in.
 The Rabbis join us for Kiddush.
-Click here for more information.